zimmermannlowbrass/well-played-app/README.md

 - Discuss the basic directory structure of a full-stack Flask/React application.
 - Carry out the first steps in creating your Phase 4 project.

+NEED PASSWORD PROTECTION
+-

+NEED MORE FEEDBACK
+-on login, notify if password or email are incorrect -on submit new checkin, let user know and clear field

 ***

 ## Introduction